-Welcome to the blog of Peter Purcell Spence, I’m a secular humanist, a progressive, a socialist, a naturalist and like one of my literary heroes, Christopher Hitchens, an anti-theist.
+Welcome to the blog of Peter Purcell Spence, I’m a secular humanist, a socialist, a naturalist and like one of my literary favourites, Christopher Hitchens, an anti-theist.

 I’m a contemporary fine-artist, living in France and working in a broadly ‘allegorical’ style.
 My technique is strongly influenced by renaissance painters like Bosch, Jan Van Eyck, Holbein, Rembrandt, Vermeer, Leonardo, Caravaggio and quite a few more.

 I’m primarily concerned with justice, though not in an ‘eye for an eye’ sense.
 My gallery is here I guess what I do might be termed ‘narrative’, I think that there is a place for a new look at allegorical painting when all around people are looking to give value to their lives by finding their ‘roots’.
 Allegory can help in this search as layers of the ‘onion of life’ are peeled away and some semblances of truth, relevant to the painter’s/viewer’s life are gradually revealed.

 Portraiture is beginning to play an increasingly important and enjoyable part in my oeuvre and I hope to add quite a few fresh subjects to my gallery, over the next year.

 I aim to have something interesting to say now and again but I paint a lot, often there aren’t enough hours left in the day to write here.

 To see what I have to say about my paintings and how they were made, click on ‘The Paintings explained’.
 The other links are largely about political, social and philosophical ideas.